 Sure, you can spend money on those but you’re going to get far better results if you were to spend 10 percent of your budget targeting conversions.
 You will have massively better results and can put that money back into the company to do more growth.

-How that works is that when someone sits down to a computer and they’re typing in hey I need a plumber this is where we’re starting to curate those results for you.
+How that works is that when someone sits down to a computer and they’re typing in Naples plumber this is where we’re starting to curate those results for you.

 So instantly a customer who’s in your area, they’re in your city, in your neighborhood or any spot you want to service, they’re doing a search that says they’ve got a problem.

 An example could be: emergency drain cleaning Houston.
 We can instantly show your sponsored ad to them and that they see it right when they need it, they can even click to call.